Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Recognition of Amalgamated Factors

-Finally, we prove the main theorem of the present work, Theorem \ref{Thm::Recognition}.
-The idea is to pass from a profinite splitting to a continuous derivation using Theorem \ref{Thm::Subgroup Accessibility}, restrict the derivation to a projective abstract module using Theorem \ref{Thm::Homological Algebra}, and convert the latter to an abstract graph of groups using Theorem \ref{Thm::Dicks_Dunwoody}.
-To mend the obtained abstract graph of groups into the required form, we appeal directly to the profinite structure tree associated to the initial profinite splitting, as well as the abstract Bass--Serre theoretic manipulations established in the present section.
+for $x \in \Upsilon$, and whose inclusions are the appropriate conjugates of inclusions in $\ggx$, the postulated inclusions $\Gs(\eta)^{\delta(\eta)} \to \Chi$, as well as the natural inclusions $\Chi \to \Delta$ and $\Chi \to \Chi$.
+The situation is illustrated in Figure~\ref{Fig::HGX from GGX}; one verifies that this forms a well-defined graph of groups and that $\Gamma = \PA[\hys]$.
+The fundamental group $\Lambda = \PA[(\Hs, \Xi, \Theta)]$ of the graph of groups $\Hs$ restricted to $\Xi \subseteq \Upsilon$ with spanning tree $\Theta$ then gives $\Gamma = \Delta \am \Lambda$, as postulated. \end{proof} Finally, we prove the main theorem of the present work, Theorem~\ref{Thm::Recognition}.
+The idea is to pass from a profinite splitting to a continuous derivation using Theorem~\ref{Thm::Subgroup Accessibility}, restrict the derivation to a projective abstract module using Theorem~\ref{Thm::Homological Algebra}, and convert the latter to an abstract graph of groups using Theorem~\ref{Thm::Dicks_Dunwoody}.
+To mould the obtained abstract graph of groups into the required form, we appeal directly to the profinite structure tree associated to the initial profinite splitting, as well as the abstract Bass--Serre theoretic manipulations established in the present section.

 \MTB*